 Besides freight type, weight, and density, dry van rates are also impacted by other factors.

-The biggest factor is delivery distance, which involves gas, vehicle wear and tear, and mileage.
-Rates also need to be calculated based on whether you’re using an established shipping lane between hubs or major cities or whether it’s a rural or atypical route.
+The most significant factor is delivery distance, which involves gas, vehicle wear and tear, and mileage.
+Rates also need to be calculated based on whether you’re using an established shipping lane between hubs or major cities or if it’s a rural or atypical route.

 Supply and demand

-One frustrating thing for shippers, and why market rates can vary so greatly, is supply and demand.
-When you’re setting rates, you have to take into account the number of trucks and drivers available along with what you’ve already committed to handling.
+Supply and demand are frustrating for shippers and why market rates can vary so greatly.
+When setting rates, you have to consider the number of trucks and drivers available along with what you’ve already committed to handling.

 Rates can also vary by season.
 For example, summer is often a heavy time for shipping fresh produce from agricultural areas.
-This can significantly impact the available trucks and rates.
+This can significantly impact the number of available trucks and increase rates.

 Reefer freight rates

 The same factors that apply to dry van freight also apply to reefer freight shipments of goods that require temperature control.
-Also, you need to take into account additional regulations which can impact pricing.
+Also, you need to consider additional regulations that can impact pricing.

-While all loads are subject to some regulations, perishable goods such as produce are also subject to state and local regulations.
+While all loads are subject to some regulations, perishable goods such as produce must follow additional state and local regulations.
 For example, some items might require inspection before being shipped across state lines.
-Other cargo types have to be shipped locally or only in designated areas, which can add costs due to loading, unloading, or working with other third-party carriers.
+Other cargo types must be shipped locally or only in designated areas, which can add costs due to loading, unloading, or working with other third-party carriers.

 What types of trucking freight pay the best rates?

-To maximize your profitability, you’ll obviously want to take on as many loads as possible that pay a higher trucking freight rate.
+To maximize your profitability, you’ll want to move more freight that pays a higher trucking freight rate.

-Typically, flatbed loads pay the best rates, but those can vary too if you’re carrying special equipment or a large haul that can’t fit into a container.
-LTL typically pay higher rates than full truckloads because drivers make multiple stops and might need to handle loading and unloading.
+Typically, flatbed rates are the best, but those can vary too if you’re carrying special equipment or a large haul that can’t fit into a container.
+LTL shipments typically pay higher rates than full truckloads because drivers make multiple stops and might need to handle loading and unloading.

 How to find the best trucking freight rates

-Find truck freight rate trends and estimates on load boards like Truckstop.com.
-You can check rates against hundreds of thousands of daily loads and a million power units.
-By filtering your results based on location, destination, trailer type, weight, dates, and other factors, you can see how what loads are available and view rate data.
+Find truck freight rate trends and estimates on the Truckstop Load Board.
+You can check rates against hundreds of thousands of daily loads.
+By filtering your results based on location, destination, trailer type, weight, dates, and other factors, you can see what loads are available and view rate data.

-With Truckstop.com, you can say goodbye to guesstimates.
-Get week-by-week and lane-by-lane forecasting trends from more than 160,000 active lanes.
-Using predictive data analysis helps you plan and compare your rates against regional trends to make the best freight rate decisions.
+With Truckstop, you can say goodbye to “guesstimates.”
+Predictive data analysis helps you plan and compare your rates against regional trends to make the best freight rate decisions.
 Sign up today or request a free demo.